Mum writes moving, apologetic open letter to her postpartum body

 Many would say, yes.

 Vonesai Muhaso, a mother of three and writer, believes that the pressure to regain that appearance is rather tangible.
-In a recent post on The Huffington Post, Muhaso shared her most recent post-pregnancy experience.
+In a post on The Huffington Post, Muhaso shared her most post-pregnancy experience.
 Five weeks after giving birth to her third child, Muhaso looked in the mirror and gazed at her postpartum body.

 "The frustration and the seemingly insurmountable task of having to lose 40 pounds stared me straight in the face and left me feeling defeated and deflated," she wrote in her post.

 Is it fair to devalue someone's appearance, let alone a mother, for not having a body that society sees fit so soon after giving birth to a beautiful baby?